qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 segment.
 With that option on, angles are measured between the last segment and the mouse pointer.

-For coordinates, click the |delta| buttons to the left of the :guilabel:`x` or :guilabel:`y` text boxes (or press :kbd:`Shift+X` or :kbd:`Shift+Y`) to toggle relative coordinates to the previous vertex.
-With these options on, coordinates measurement will consider the last vertex to be the X and Y axes origin.
+For coordinates, click the |delta| buttons to the left of the :guilabel:`x`, :guilabel:`y`, :guilabel:`z` or :guilabel:`m` text boxes (or press :kbd:`Shift+<key>`) to toggle relative coordinates to the previous vertex.
+With these options on, coordinates measurement will consider the last vertex to be the origin of the set coordinates.

 Continuous lock
 ---------------

-Both in absolute or relative reference digitizing, angle, distance, X and Y constraints can be locked continuously by clicking the |lockedRepeat|
+Both in absolute or relative reference digitizing, angle, distance, X, Y, Z and M constraints can be locked continuously by clicking the |lockedRepeat|
 :guilabel:`Continuous lock` buttons.
 Using continuous lock allows you to digitize several points or vertexes using the same constraints.